-Those who park in the grounds must check carefully that the area is clear of children before reversing or driving out through the main gate.
-If any children are present please ask another adult to watch while you manoeuvre your vehicle in the grounds.
+Anyone who parks in the grounds must check carefully that the area is clear of children before driving in or reversing out.
 Parents must stay alert to the whereabouts of their children in the grounds while there is movement of cars before or after services.